Amwaterwall/Real-Time_wallpaper/README.md

 !!!
 Due to a private API key used,
 Please download it to your local repository and open a live server to test it locally.
+(I used the vs code extension live server)

 ```bash
 # Clone the repository